rancher/rio/docs/api-docs.md

 </em>
 </td>
 <td>
-<p>Template this service is a template for new versions to be created base on changes
+<p>This service is a template for new versions to be created based on changes
 from the build.repo</p>
 </td>
 </tr>